smartdevicelink/sdl_evolution/proposals/nnnn-configurable-time-before-shutdown.md

 MaxTimeBeforeShutdown = 30
 ```

 By default `FlushLogMessagesBeforeShutdown` should be false.
-In that case SDL should not wait for writing all data to file system ans stop process after receiving `OnExitAllApplications` notification.
+In that case, SDL should not wait for all data to be written to the file system and stop process after receiving `OnExitAllApplications` notification.

 `MaxTimeBeforeShutdown` would be used in case if `FlushLogMessagesBeforeShutdown` is `true`.
 It should measure time from `OnExitAllApplications` notification received.
 In case if writing logs to file system takes more time than specified, SDL should terminate writing and finish process.